5 Things to Do When Your Toddler Says 'No'

 Why is it that every toddler learns to say “no” before they even say their own name?
 While they can barely pronounce something like “car” above a whisper, they can scream “no” in a perfectly pronounced and annunciated manner in the middle of a crowded store.
 Every toddler begins to learn “no” as a part of developing their own independence and personality around the age of 2.
 It’s actually a good thing as they are learning to develop their own free will and beginning to realize that their desires aren’t always the same as their parents.
 But try explaining that to a parent with a toddler in full meltdown mode in a public place.

 For the first two years of a child’s life, they are pretty compliant.
 Sure, they throw the occasional tantrum and have meltdowns, but these are fairly easy to anticipate and head off.
 Food, sleep, messy diapers and boredom are the usual suspects.
-But can start voicing their own opinions and disagreeing, and they’re even mobile enough to attempt to run away from you.
+But after they can start voicing their own opinions and disagreeing, and they’re even mobile enough to attempt to run away from you.
 Once they learn “no,” there’s no going back.

 My twin boys, about to turn 2, just learned the word “no” recently and it’s now their favorite word.
 It’s hard to get mad at them for using it, especially because they draw it out into an adorable meow-like “nnnnnnnnnneeeeeeeeeeeoooooo.”
 This accompanies bedtime, mealtime and generally anytime we want them to do something they don’t want to do.
 “Do you want some chicken?”
 “No.” “Are you ready for bed?”
 “No.” “Let’s go clean up the toys.”
 “No.” It gets old quickly.
 But with the two of them constantly spouting it, I had to quickly learn countermeasures and how to avoid it in the first place.